 I recently spent a total of 6 weeks finding the best places to visit in Colombia.
 I travelled from the border of Ecuador north & all the way along the Caribbean coast.
-There is so much beauty and diversity in this country!
+There is so much beauty and diversity in this country and never once did I feel that Colombia was Unsafe!
 But, out of all of the places I went there a few that are worth a special mention.
 This blog is your guide to the most picturesque places to visit in Colombia!

 The Top 6 Places To Visit in Colombia